 Description Holds the table of calls to be made at exit.
+Memory placement This section can be placed anywhere in memory.
 See also Setting up the atexit limit, page 118.

-.iar.locale table
+.iar.locale_table

 Description Holds the locale table for the selected locales.
+Memory placement This section can be placed anywhere in memory.
 See also Locale, page 164.